balusena/kubernetes-for-devops/05-Kubernetes ReplicaSets and Deployments/Kubernetes ReplicaSets and Deployments.md

 The removal of the namespace resolved the error, and the CHANGE-CAUSE is now reflected in the rollout history.

-- Here iam removing "namespace: nginx" in the deploymenyt specification file.
+- Here iam removing "namespace: nginx" in the deployment specification file.

 ```
 apiVersion: apps/v1